 A: Scribes can enter billing information into the EHR only as indicated by the provider - such as selecting a procedure code or ICD-10 - but cannot independently make a determination as to which code or billing level to select.

-Q: Does TJC approve of scribes?
+Q: Does the Joint Commission approve of scribes?

 Q: How long does it take for my new scribe to start?

 A: Depending on the size of the program it can vary between 1-3 months after a client agreement is signed by both parties.

 A: Scribes receive comprehensive online training that was custom-designed by and for Clinical Scribes LLC.
 Scribes then receive EHR training, if applicable, and subsequently spend 5-10 training shifts onsite under the guidance of a veteran medical scribe.
 During this onsite training period, scribes will progress from observing the medical scribe to scribing independently.